bachbnt/core-guardian-flutter/README.md

 # Guardian

-Guardian is a library for protect me from scam.
+Guardian is a library for protecting me from scam.

 ## Installation